Venue InformationPrince of Wales Theatre

 Frequently Asked Questions

-What's on at the Prince of Wales Theatre?The Book of Mormon is the current production at the Prince of Wales Theatre.
-The latest booking period for The Book of Mormon at the Prince of Wales Theatre started 15 November 2021 and runs until 2 April 2022.
+What's on at the Prince of Wales Theatre?The Book of Mormon is a current production at the Prince of Wales Theatre.
+The latest booking period for The Book of Mormon at the Prince of Wales Theatre started 15 November 2021 and runs until 22 October 2022.
 Tickets for The Book of Mormon start at £24 and are available to book now.

 Theatre Quick FactsDate opened: 27 October 1937